Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Pion and kaon decays

 \section{Pion and kaon decays}

-Leptonic decays of charged light mesons is the well-established source of monochromatic (anti)neutrinos when the (anti)neutrino energy depends only on masses of the light meson and charged lepton.
-The radiation of photons adds the smooth component to (anti)neutrino energy distributions.
-In this Section, we calculate (anti)neutrino energy spectra from decays of light mesons in the meson rest frame accounting for possible radiation of one photon and estimate the size of structure-dependent contributions.
+Leptonic decays of charged light mesons result in the well-established source of monochromatic (anti)neutrinos when the (anti)neutrino energy depends only on masses of the light meson and charged lepton.
+The radiation of photons adds smooth component to (anti)neutrino energy distributions.
+In this Section, we calculate (anti)neutrino energy spectra from decays of light mesons in the meson rest frame, accounting for possible radiation of one photon and estimating the size of structure-dependent contributions.
 We consider pion $\pi_{\ell 2}:~\pi^- \to \mu^- \bar{\nu}_\mu \left(\gamma\right)$ and kaon $K_{\ell 2}:~K^- \to \mu^- \bar{\nu}_\mu \left(\gamma\right)$ decays.
-Charge-conjugated reactions $\pi^+ \to \mu^+ {\nu}_\mu (\gamma)$ and $K^+ \to \mu^+ {\nu}_\mu (\gamma)$ are obtained by replacing antineutrinos with neutrinos in all following discussions, while decays to the electron flavor are given by replacing the muon mass with the electron mass.
-We derive all results considering the example of the pion decay.
-For numerical evaluations, we substitute the pion mass and pion low-energy constants with the kaon mass and corresponding constants for the kaon.
+Charge-conjugated reactions $\pi^+ \to \mu^+ {\nu}_\mu (\gamma)$ and $K^+ \to \mu^+ {\nu}_\mu (\gamma)$ are obtained by replacing antineutrinos with neutrinos in all following discussions, while electron-flavor decays are given by replacing the muon mass with the electron mass.
+We derive all results by considering the example of the pion decay.
+For numerical evaluations, we substitute the pion mass and pion low-energy constants with the kaon mass and corresponding kaon constants.